microsoft/vscode-docs/docs/editor/debugging.md

 Alternatively you can run your configuration through the **Command Palette** (`kb(workbench.action.showCommands)`), by filtering on **Debug: Select and Start Debugging** or typing `'debug '`, and selecting the configuration you want to debug.

-As soon as a debugging session starts, the **DEBUG CONSOLE** panel is displayed and shows debugging output, and the Status Bar turns orange:
+As soon as a debugging session starts, the **DEBUG CONSOLE** panel is displayed and shows debugging output, and the Status Bar changes color (orange for default color themes):

 ![debug session](images/debugging/debug-session.png)

-In addition, the _debug status_ appears in the Status Bar showing the active debug configuration.
+In addition, the **debug status** appears in the Status Bar showing the active debug configuration.
 By clicking on the debug status, a user can change the active launch configuration and start debugging without needing to open the Debug view.

 ![Debug status](images/debugging/debug-status.png)